Bipasha Basu: Career slowdown and intermittent work (2014–2020)

 In 2015, Basu featured in Bhushan Patel's romance horror film Alone opposite Karan Singh Grover.
 The film performed moderately well at the box office, and received mixed reviews from critics upon release, with praise for Basu's dual role.
 India TV reviewed the film and wrote that, "With some genuine scary moments and Basu-Grover's scorching chemistry, Alone stands apart from numerous horrible horror flicks made in the past," and also stated, "Basu just takes her act to another level."

-Basu also made her debut on Hindi television in 2015, by hosting &TV's anthology horror fiction series Darr Sabko Lagta Hai.
+In the same year, she made her debut on Hindi television, by hosting &TV's anthology horror fiction series Darr Sabko Lagta Hai.

 Following her marriage to her Alone co-star Karan Singh Grover in 2016, Basu retired from acting to focus on her personal life.
 Two years later, she made a cameo appearance as herself in the comedy Welcome to New York (2018).

 In 2020, she made a brief return with her OTT debut in the MX Player's crime thriller series Dangerous, also starring her husband Grover.
 The web series received mixed-to-negative reviews from critics upon release.
 A critic from Hindustan Times observed that Basu, as Neha Singh, attempts to "raise the heat" alongside Karan Singh Grover, but her performance is undermined by rushed plot twists and an underwritten character.
 News18.com gave the series a rating of 1 star, saying that, "A bland and clichéd plot topped with forced sexual tension makes Dangerous a rather tedious watch."

 Other ventures

-Music videos
+Music video appearances

 In 1998, Basu appeared in the music video "Tu" for Sonu Nigam's album, Kismat that got her noticed by many Bollywood stalwarts and helped her in getting film offers.
 In 2000, Basu was again seen in Sonu Nigam's album Jaan, in the song "Tera Milna".
 In 2004, she made a guest appearance in Jay Sean's music video "Stolen".